Estimatorbeat/HeartDiseaseUsingMachineLearning/README.md

 ## Project Overview
 The "Heart Disease Using Machine Learning' project aims to develop an intelligent system capable of predicting the likelihood of a patient having heart disease.
-By leveraging advanced analytics and machine learning techniques on patients data, to accurately predict the likelihood of a patient having heart disease and implement targeted retention initiatives
+By leveraging advanced analytics and machine learning techniques on patients data, to accurately predict the likelihood of a patient having heart disease and create awareness concerning it.

 ## Project Objective
 The primary objective of this project is to build and train a robust machine learning model that can accurately detect if Patient is likely to have heart disease.
 The model will be designed to accurately predict the likelihood of a patient having heart disease.